SachinSaj/Spark_SQL_and_PySpark_Assignment_FreelanceWork/README.md

-# Spark SQL and PySpark Assignment by Unviversity of East London (FreelanceWork)
+# Spark SQL and PySpark Assignment by University of East London (FreelanceWork)